One year after the South China Sea ruling, a deceiving calm | The Japan Times

 Back to the drawing board

 Surely, many thought at the time, the Chinese government would feel compelled to alter the course of events following the decision, given Beijing’s self-professed observance of international law.
-But all of these voices were quite mistaken.
-While few expected Beijing to return to the drawing board on this issue and modify its narrative, that is exactly what happened.
-In the last year China has adopted a stance that is more amenable to the interests of other claimant states, while seemingly backing away from military provocation.
+Indeed, in the last year China has adopted a stance that is more amenable to the interests of other claimant states, while seemingly backing away from military provocation.
 Furthermore, since then the Chinese government has made no official mention of the “nine-dash line,” which represents Beijing’s ambiguous claims to the body of water.
 It has given Filipino fishermen access to their traditional fishing areas around the Scarborough Shoal, which had long been a major bone of contention.

 With this apparent shift in behavior and policy, and a year gone by since the court’s decision, it is tempting to conclude that the ruling has had its desired impact.
 Largely, this would not be a wrong assessment of events as the overall tension and temperature in the South China Sea have undoubtedly decreased.
 Moreover, the last 12 months have not seen any clashes between China and the littoral states, and Beijing’s rhetoric has been more conciliatory.